 On-campus residents are eligible to receive a parking permit for C or R lots.
-Residents of ROTH Complex are eligible to purchase B permits.
+Residents of Roth Apartments are eligible to purchase B permits.
 ONLY students who renew their housing contract with the Department of Residence from one academic year to the next may ALSO be eligible to APPLY for a CP (C Preferred) parking permit.

 CP Parking lots:

 - Interior Redeker lot

 The online recontracting form includes a dropdown box that indicates a resident's desire to apply for one of a limited number of CP permits.
 Preference is given to those students who recontract by the end of February.

 How do I purchase a CP permit?

 In April, a limited number of qualified students will receive an email notifying them of their eligibility to purchase a CP permit beginning August 1 (or January 1 for the spring semester) for a limited time.
 Those who are not offered the opportunity to purchase a CP permit will also be notified.